GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-There is an amazing commonality in the types of difficulties you run into.
-In design reviews, I really enjoy being able to provide advice, based on programs that I have done.
+Is studying computer science the best way to prepare to be a programmer?
+No. the best way to prepare is to write programs, and to study great programs that other people have written.

 ~ Bill Gates
 <pre>